stidd/curriculum17-18/advanced/units/unit1/README.md

 ## Overview
-In this unit students will create a professional portfoilio.
-Students will use bootstrap and to create a reponsive page.
-Students will use this portfolio as place to upload future projects after the are completed.
+In this unit coders will create a professional portfoilio.
+Coders will use bootstrap and to create a reponsive page.
+Coders will use this portfolio as place to upload future projects after they are completed.
 ## Important Links

 | Example | Student Planning |  Starter Code | Solution Code  | Rubric | Extra Resources |